lechatthecat/marie/README.md

 This is a Scripting programming language
 Just a toy project.
 You can also see example file here: [example/test.mr](https://github.com/lechatthecat/marie/blob/master/example/test.mr)
+I hope I can use [cranelift-jit](https://github.com/bytecodealliance/cranelift-jit-demo) for jit for this language... but it is not imeplemented yet.

 ### Example
 ```rust